algorithmov/DS-Sasol-UDST/README.md

 Repository for Data and Scripts used by UDST's Team for Sasol Solar Competition 2026

 *Control Stops:-*
+This is greatly beneficial for you to segment the larger route into smaller chunks and get data for each segment.
+(Route Risk and Weather)
 1. Darwin: -12.463732830749025, 130.8444325220543
 2. Katherine: -14.451966176114073, 132.26984885979022
 3. Tennant Creek: -19.645930990244036, 134.1909741394222